 - Rough canvas in all formats

 The heavier the weight the more tension the canvas fabric can take without tearing, so for very large stretched canvases you might wish to choose a heavier canvas.
-Weight is how much fabric per area so it is determined by both thickness of the thread use to weave and how tightly it is woven.
+Weight is how much fabric there is per area so it is determined by both thickness of the thread used to weave and how tightly it is woven.
 A coarse/rough canvas can be loosely woven so it could be lighter weight than a fine canvas that is tightly woven.
-But usually a thick thread makes a heavy canvas and a thin thread makes a light canvas.
+But usually, a thick thread makes a heavy canvas and a thin thread makes a light canvas.

 Unprimed canvas can be considered light-weight at about 5 oz (140 g); medium-weight at about 8 oz (230 g); heavy-weight at about 10 oz (280 g) or more.
 When the canvas is primed the weight listed includes primer so it can be hard to compare the weight of the actual canvas as some have a much thicker layer of primer than others.
 When we have the information, we list the canvas weight on the Jackson’s website both before and after priming.

 Jackson’s stocks four brands of artist canvas available by the metre: Artfix (French linen), Claessens (Belgian linen), Belle Arti (Italian linen and cotton), Jackson’s (Indian cotton).
 These highest quality canvases are also used for our Bespoke stretched canvases, our professional-grade ready-made stretched canvases and our Handmade Linen Boards.

 We also do a wide selection of ready-made stretched canvases and boards that use other artist-grade and student-grade canvas.